iwirsing/Module-19-PWA-Text-Editor/README.md

 ##  Description:

 This is a simple single-page text editor that runs in a browser and saves text typed in (after a period of time) in the localStorage and indexedDb.
-The localStorage and indexedDb serves as some data storage redundancy in case one of the options are not supported by the user's browser.
-The application can be installed locally, can work online and also deployed in Heroku.
+This data storage redundancy ensures that the application is supported even if one of the options is not available on the user's browser.
+The application can be installed locally, can work offline and is also deployed in Heroku.

 The deployed website is: